Buy Direct from the Manufacturer and Save $$

 Why 2 Different Tanks and What's the Difference...

-For customers that need to re-heat their solution (Large Quantity), they need the heater system and have learned to use caution when stirring.
+For customers that need to re-heat their solution (Large Quantity), they need the heater system.

-For other customers, they use all or most of their solution at once and preferred a Lye Storage Tank (And possibly use the tanks for mixing other things).
+Some customers, use all or most of their solution at once and preferred a Lye Storage Tank (And possibly use the tanks for mixing other things).

-We listened to both views and decided the best way to solve this dilemma was to have 2 different tanks.
+We listened and decided the best way to satisfy everyone was to have 2 different tanks.